Krieger's type of nonsingular Poisson suspensions and IDPFT systems

 as desired.

 \enddemo

 \subhead IDPFT structure of the Poisson suspensions \endsubhead We now describe a special infinite product structure of the Poisson suspensions of the systems considered above.
-From now on, let $\Gamma$ be an amenable discrete infinite countable subgroup of Aut$(X,\mu)$.
-Fix an enumeration of its elements: $\Gamma=(\gamma_n)_{n=1}^\infty$.
+Enumerate the elements of $\Gamma$: $\Gamma=(\gamma_n)_{n=1}^\infty$.
 Select a F{\o}lner sequence $(F_n)_{n=1}^\infty$ in $\Gamma$ such that

-In all constructions below, the enumeration of $\Gamma$ and the F{\o}lner sequence are as above.
-If $\Gamma$ is generated by a single transformation $S$, we can choose, for example, $F_n = \{ S^k\mid 1\le k\le n^2\}$ for each $n$.